Skip to main content

 Management Keys

-Management Keys handle Team-level operations, including managing Environments and API keys themselves.
-Pass a Management Key as a Bearer token in the Authorization header, joining the key ID and secret with a colon.
+Management Keys handle Team-level operations, including managing Environments and API keys.
+Pass a Management Key as a Bearer token in the Authorization header.
+Construct the key value by joining the Key ID and Secret with a colon (:).
+Management Keys can only be created through the UI.

 Validating a Key